-Under Courtney Nash the women’s soccer program has experienced its greatest success.
-Nash led the Cavaliers to their first Appalachian Athletic Conference Regular Season and Tournament Championships and birth in the NAIA National Tournament with the improbable conference double in 2012 taking the Cavs from worst to first in just three seasons.
-On the field Nash has coached the 2013 AAC Offensive Player of the Year, Lauren Cantin, 2012 AAC Tournament MVP, Amanda Masson, seven All-Tournament Team selections, 20 All-AAC honorees including nine first team selections.
+Under Coach Nash, the women’s soccer program has experienced its greatest success.
+Nash led the Cavaliers to their first Appalachian Athletic Conference regular season and tournament championships and a berth in the NAIA National Tournament with the improbable conference double in 2012, taking the Cavs from worst to first in just three seasons.
+On the field, Nash has coached the 2013 AAC Offensive Player of the Year, Lauren Cantin, 2012 AAC Tournament MVP, Amanda Masson, seven All-Tournament Team selections, 20 All-AAC honorees including nine first team selections.
 Under Nash’s guidance 32 Cavaliers have been honored on the AAC All-Academic Team while 13 have been honored as Daktronics-NAIA Scholar Athletes.

-Nash took over as the women’s head soccer coach in 2010 a program that won just eight games in 2008-10.
-After brining in her first recruiting class for the fall of 2011 the program posted its best record in the past six years, finishing 11-7-1 overall including a 3-4-0 mark in conference play.
+Nash took over as the women’s head soccer coach in 2010, inheriting a program that won just eight games in 2008-10.
+After brining in her first recruiting class for the fall of 2011, the program posted its best record in the past six years, finishing 11-7-1 overall including a 3-4-0 mark in conference play.
 Nash’s squad started strong but struggled with some of the tougher AAC opponents to finish fifth.
-However of the seven losses that season, the Cavaliers only lost one game by more than a single goal.
+However, of the seven losses that season, the Cavaliers only lost one game by more than a single goal.

 As a student-athlete, Nash attended Saginaw Valley State University from 1997-2000 where she was a four-year starter and served as team captain for three years.
 It was in college when Nash first began coaching as a trainer for travel youth clubs and shortly began her first head coaching positions at Frankenmuth High as the JV Girls Coach and Freeland High School as the Boys Varsity Coach while earning her BA in Sports and Fitness Management from SVSU.

-In 2005 Nash took a fulltime position as the Director of Youth Development and the Girls Academy, at the Chicago Fire Juniors - Michigan, a direct affiliate of the MLS Chicago Fire.
-While coaching for the CFJ-Michigan club, she has lead her teams to the State Cup Quarter Finals, Super Y-League Nationals Finals in 2008 and 2009, as well as winning her Premier divisions on numerous occasions.
-In addition to coaching at the youth level, Coach Nash was also the Assistant Coach for Davenport University in 2009-10 helping to lead the Panthers to their most successful season ever taking third place in the WHAC and making post season play for the first time in program history.
+In 2005, Nash took a fulltime position as the Director of Youth Development and the Girls Academy at the Chicago Fire Juniors - Michigan, a direct affiliate of the MLS Chicago Fire.
+While coaching for the CFJ-Michigan club, she led her teams to the State Cup Quarter Finals, Super Y-League National Finals in 2008 and 2009, as well as winning her Premier divisions on numerous occasions.
+In addition to coaching at the youth level, Coach Nash was also the Assistant Coach for Davenport University in 2009-10, helping to lead the Panthers to their most successful season ever taking third place in the WHAC and making post season play for the first time in program history.
 Nash also served as the Head Coach for the Mona Shores Varsity Girls Program where she led the team to an overall record of 12-5-1 finishing second in their conference.

 In addition to her wealth of coaching experiences, Nash has also been blessed with some high level playing opportunities.
-After her collegiate experiences Nash continued to play semiprofessionally within the USL W-League for seven years, the highest level of women's soccer prior to the start of WPS in 2009.
+After her collegiate career, Nash continued to play semi-professionally within the USL W-League for seven years, the highest level of women's soccer prior to the start of WPS in 2009.
 Nash played with and against some of the best female players in the world as she made stops with the Asheville Splash and the West Michigan Firewomen.
-In 2006 Nash traveled to Japan as a part of Ambassadors in Sports (AIS) where she played and ministered the gospel of Christ to young kids and women.
+In 2006, Nash traveled to Japan as a part of Ambassadors in Sports (AIS) where she played and ministered the gospel to young kids and women.